 - Take payment records!
-If any seated artist chooses to leave before the end of the day, they must remove all of the Artist's Copy receipts from their receipt book and turn in their receipt book to the Artists Alley cashier.
+If any seated artist chooses to leave before the end of the day, they must remove all of the Artist's Copy (white slips) from their receipt book and turn in said receipt book to the Artists' Alley Management.
 Note that we are unable to pay artists until the end of each day.
 Exceptions may be made in the event of emergencies.

 - Take your stuff.
 All materials must be removed from the table when the artist checks out.
 Anthrocon accepts no responsibility for materials left unattended.
 This includes artwork, personal items, etc.

 - No power.
-Electrical power for any reason is unavailable to artists in Artists’ Alley.
-This is because Anthrocon is charged for all usage of electrical power in the Convention Center.
+Electrical power is unavailable to artists in Artists’ Alley.
 The power boxes in the floor under Artists’ Alley are disabled—please do not tamper with them.

 - Quiet claws.
 Items generating an unacceptable noise (by volume or nuisance) are strongly discouraged.
-This includes portable stereos, computers, handheld game units, etc. Repeated complaints of excessive noise may result in loss of seat privileges.
+This includes portable stereos, computers, handheld game units, etc. Repeated complaints of excessive noise may result in removal from Artists' Alley.

 - Limited carry.
-Due to union restrictions, artists may bring in only what you can carry on your own, or in a small 2-wheeled luggage case such as one sees in airports.
+Due to union regulations, artists may bring in only what you can carry on your own, or in a small 2-wheeled luggage case.
 As a general rule: if the case will fit in an airplane's overhead bin, it is acceptable.
 However, per the rule above, it must be completely emptied onto your table.
 If you have more material than this, you should consider a Dealer Table rather than a presence in Artists' Alley.